Unless you actually play drums, it’s hard to imagine how important good drum thrones actually are.

 A good drum throne not only makes it more comfortable to play for extended periods…

-Budget Drum Thrones?
+Who Should Buy Budget Drum Thrones?

 Instead, you’re better off just saving your money for one of the really good ones, which we’ll cover in a moment.

-If you currently have NOTHING…and you won’t be able to afford better in the foreseeable future…
+Right now though, if you currently have NOTHING…and you won’t be able to afford better in the foreseeable future…

 Here are some top options between $50-100, which is the absolute lowest range you should even consider: